- What is the difference between the TESOL and Applied Linguistics Programs?

 Please look under the student funding section of our website for more information.

-- Can I apply for any semester or do I have to apply for the fall?MA Applicants: Currently, we only accept fall applications for the M.A. programs.
+- Can I apply to begin in any semester or do I have to apply for the Fall?For all our degrees and programs, we only accept applications for students planning to begin in the Fall semester.

 - How long will it take me to complete my M.A.?